How To Eliminate Breastfeeding Back Pain

 - Stand with your feet shoulder-width apart.

-- Keep your resistance band held out with both hands, at arm’s length, in front of you.
+- Keep your resistance band with both hands, at arm’s length, in front of you.

 - Keep the band at chest level and keep your arms shoulder-width apart.